-302.5 APPLICATION OF SPIT GUARDS
+306.5 APPLICATION OF SPIT GUARDS

 A spit guard (sometimes referred to as spit hood, spit mask, or spit sock) is a woven mesh device which can be placed over a person's head and face with the intent of preventing or reducing the transmission of infectious disease through saliva, mucous, and blood.
-Deputies should only use office-issued spit guards (Washington State Office of the Attorney General Model Use of Force Policy).
+Deputies shall only use office-issued spit guards (Washington State Office of the Attorney General Model Use of Force Policy).
+Only deputies who have successfully completed agency approved training on application of a spit guard are authorized to use one.